 “Asshole!
 You know what I mean.
 I mean if my mom asked if we’ve messed around with each other, if we’ve had sex.”

 “You wish my mom asked your mom if we’ve messed around with each other?”

 “Don’t be a wise ass.
 I don’t care if she asked or not.
 That’s because my mom wouldn’t tell her that we’re boyfriends.
-Chaste boyfriends, unfortunately.
+Even chaste boyfriends.
 She said she’d tell your mom that we’re just best friends and that’s all.”

 “Well, that’s pretty easy then.
 She told her that we’re best friends, so there’s no reason for my mom to ask if we’ve messed around.”

 “Yeah, maybe.
-But your mom is still not happy that you’re gay, so she might ask if we’ve messed around anyway.”
+But if your mom is still not happy that you’re gay, she might ask if we’ve been messing around, anyway.”